aleshaleksey/fansys23/08-spell-list.md

 - Immunity to charm.
 - Resistance to fear.
 - -10 to movement speed.

+**Limitation**: If a target is already "charmed", the effect does not automatically end, although the target does get a new saving throw against the effect.

 **Upcast**: For every MP die above 1 added the spell's radius increases by 5ft (this also affects the caster).
 OR Increase the duration by 1 minute.